Kavya-2025-DevOps/0-Freqently_Asked_Qs/docker.md

 Level 2: Intermediate / Practical

 1. How do you reduce Docker image size?
 You can reduce Docker image size using these practices:
 •	Use a smaller base image (e.g., alpine instead of full OS images).
 •	Use multi-stage builds to separate build dependencies from final runtime image.
 •	Remove unnecessary files using .dockerignore (logs, tests, node_modules, etc.).
 •	Combine RUN commands to reduce the number of layers.
 •	Clean up package caches (e.g., apt-get clean, rm -rf /var/lib/apt/lists/*).
 •	Install only required dependencies, avoid dev tools in production images.
 •	Use specific image tags instead of large or “latest” bloated images.

 2. What is multi-stage build?
 Give a real use case.
 A multi-stage build in Docker is a technique where a Dockerfile uses multiple stages (FROM statements) to separate the build environment from the final runtime environment.
 •	In the first stage, you compile or build the application (with all build tools).
 •	In the final stage, you copy only the required output (like compiled code) into a smaller image.
 •	This helps create smaller, secure, and production-ready images.
-Real use case
-For a Node.js or Java application:
+Real usecase / Example:For a Node.js or Java application:
 •	Stage 1: Install dependencies and build the project (npm install, npm run build or Maven build).
 •	Stage 2: Use a lightweight base image (like node:alpine or openjdk:jre) and copy only the built files.
 Result: Final image does not include source code, build tools, or unnecessary dependencies, making it much smaller and faster to deploy.
-3. Difference between:
-a.
-Alpine vs Ubuntu base images (pros/cons)

 4. How do you pass environment variables securely?

-5. What are Docker volumes vs bind mounts?
+6. What are Docker volumes vs bind mounts?
-6. Explain Docker networking:
+7. Explain Docker networking?
 b.	bridge
 c.	host
 d.	overlay
-7. How containers communicate across hosts?
+8. How containers communicate across hosts?
-8. What is Docker Compose?
+9. What is Docker Compose?
 When NOT to use it?
-9. How do you debug a failing container?
+10. How do you debug a failing container?
-10. How do you handle logs in Docker?
+11. How do you handle logs in Docker?

+##
+Level 6: Scenario-Based Questions

+Scenario 1: Your container works locally but fails in Kubernetes.
+Why?
+A container that works locally but fails in Kubernetes usually depends on assumptions that don't hold in the cluster environment—such as missing environment variables, networking differences, unavailable volumes, resource limits, security restrictions, or startup-order issues.
+I would start by checking pod status, events, logs, environment variables, and resource constraints using kubectl describe and kubectl logs to identify where the runtime environment differs from local Docker execution.

+Scenario 2: Docker image size is 1.5GB → reduce to <200MB.
+Scenario 3: Container crashes randomly in production.
+No logs.
+Scenario 4: High CPU usage in container but host is fine.
+Scenario 5: Deployment fails due to “port already in use”
+Scenario 6: You need zero-downtime deployment using Docker.
+Scenario 7: Docker build is very slow in Jenkins pipeline.